 What is Artisan Alley?

-Over 35 years ago, Bazaar-goers would shop at vendor booths set up on the sidewalk along the State House side of Trinity.
+Over 35 years ago, Bazaar-goers shopped at vendor booths on a sidewalk along the State House side of Trinity.
 Artisan Alley was then called the Sidewalk Shoppes.

 Many of those vendors have ‘grown’ up to become thriving businesses.
 Some currently offer their wares from booths at Soda City.
 In fact, it wasn’t too long ago that Mary Catherine Kunze was launching her line of one-of-a-kind hand-made handbags, Uniquely MC, at the Trinity Bazaar.